How Amsterdam is tackling its red-light district problems

 But, in fact, Pijbes – an art historian who oversaw the refurbishment of the Rijksmuseum and its reopening in 2013 to international critical acclaim – wasn’t the first to call a spade a spade.

-Boudewijn Oranje, chair of Amsterdam’s borough council, had made much the same point on behalf of the city’s disgruntled residents, many of whom felt they’d been abandoned in a largely unregulated playground run by the powerful Dutch sex and drugs industries.
+Boudewijn Oranje, chair of Amsterdam’s borough council, had made much the same point on behalf of the city’s disgruntled residents, many of whom felt they had been abandoned in a largely unregulated playground run by the powerful Dutch sex and drugs industries.

 “Lots of tourists see this city as a sort of adult Disneyland,” Oranje told one local reporter.
 “They come for stag and hen parties and wander the streets and canals intoxicated, in hats shaped like enormous penises.
 That can cause problems.”